f1rmb/Pi-Star_DV_Dash/README.md

 * ***pistar-cli*** and ***pistar-services*** scripts added
    - it's possible to use ***pistar-cli*** with [Raspi Check](https://github.com/eidottermihi/rpicheck) ([Google Play](https://play.google.com/store/apps/details?id=de.eidottermihi.raspicheck&hl=en&gl=US)) to switch the hostpot's configuration on the fly.

-* Continious backport of upstream's relevant fixes and improvments.
+* Continuous backport of upstream's relevant fixes and improvments.

 * Tons of small modifications and tweaks that can't be enumerated here.